Halekulani (hotel)

-Halekulani is a historic oceanfront luxury hotel located on Waikiki Beach in Honolulu, Hawaii, established in 1917.
-The hotel contains 453 rooms in five buildings on 5 acre of property.
-Halekulani is a Hawaiian word meaning "House Befitting Heaven".
+Halekulani (var.
+Halekūlani) is an oceanfront luxury hotel corporation headquartered on Waikiki Beach in Honolulu, Hawaii.
+The current hotel was built in 1984, and contains 453 rooms in five buildings on 5 acre of property.

+The name Halekūlani is a combination of Hawaiian words (hale + kū + lani) meaning "House Befitting Heaven".
+It is commonly spelled "Halekulani" without the macron (kahakō).

+The hotel and corporation has been owned and operated by the Japanese company Mitsui Fudosan since their purchase and subsequent redevelopment of the historic property in 1981.

+Halekūlani hired luxury hospitality executive Peter Shaindlin as COO in 2003.
+He has overseen continual improvements to the brand, as well as construction of a second Halekūlani hotel on Okinawa Island, Japan, in 2019.
+Additionally, the corporation acquired the boutique Waikiki Parc hotel across the street, and has rebranded it as Halepuna Hotel Waikiki.

+Mitsui also owns the Imperial Hotel group in Japan and their half-dozen properties serve as hotel partners to the Halekūlani properties in Hawaii and Okinawa.

+Halekūlani Waikiki

+Halekulani has received numerous awards, including a World's Best 2005 award from Travel & Leisure magazine.
+It received Four Stars from Mobil Travel Guide and a AAA Four Diamonds rating.The hotel is a member of The Leading Hotels of the World, a marketing and trade associations geared toward luxury hotels.

-It has three restaurants on the property – House Without a Key, Orchids, and La Mer.
+There are three restaurants on the property – House Without a Key, Orchids, and La Mer.
 It is also the home of SpaHalekulani and the Lewers Lounge.

-The hotel is a member of both The Leading Hotels of the World and Imperial Hotel, Ltd., marketing and trade associations geared toward luxury hotels.

-Halekulani has received numerous awards, including a World's Best 2005 award from Travel & Leisure magazine.
-It received Four Stars from Mobil Travel Guide and a AAA Four Diamonds rating.

-The hotel is currently owned and operated by the Japanese company Mitsui Fudosan.
-Mitsui Fudosan brought luxury hospitality executive Peter Shaindlin to Hawaii as CEO of the Halekulani Corporation, overseeing the hotel.
-The hotel's boutique sister property, Waikiki Parc, is located across the street.
+The current structure replaced an original building designed by C.W.
+Dickey, and built in 1931.

 History

 In 1883, businessman Robert Lewers built a two-story house on the site of the modern hotel's main building.
 In 1907, Lewers leased the property to journalist Edward Irwin, who converted it to a hotel called the Hau Tree.
 It was purchased in 1917 by Juliet and Clifford Kimball, who established it as Halekulani.
 The Kimballs enlarged the resort over the years, purchasing a neighboring plot of land and adding additional buildings.
 After their deaths, their heirs sold the hotel to the Norton Clapp family in 1962 for $4.2 million.
 In 1978, the Clapps announced their intention to replace the aging collection of structures with a modern luxury hotel.
 On January 15, 1981 the hotel was purchased by Mitsui Fudosan USA and incorporated as the Halekulani Corporation, a U.S. based company.
 The current 453-room hotel structure opened in 1984.

 The original Halekulani was a plain residential hotel, more an informal grouping of simple bungalows on simple landscaping, offering inexpensive, unpretentious accommodations, with simple food.
 Later it grew into a more conventional hotel with numerous buildings containing several rooms each and two well known restaurants; one being the House Without a Key made famous by the Earl Derr Biggers novel of the same name.
 The other was the Coral Tree Lanai, known for its gracious seaside service.
-The low density on the extensive grounds made it an attractive investment for rebuilding and rebirth.
+The low density on the extensive grounds made it an attractive investment for expansion with new structures.